FilippoFranchini/cv/README.md

 ## Main changes

-- Made as an R-package for a cleaner strucutre and easier execution.
+- Made as an R-package for a cleaner structure and easier execution.
-- Took out google sheet dependency that caused crashes when compiling pdf.
+- Took out Google sheet dependency that caused crashes when compiling pdf.
 Deleted related functions.
 - Bug fix in css file that was causing errors during compiling.
 - Everything depends on .csv files stored in the /csvs folder.
-- Cleaned .Rmd file for easier interpreatation.
+- Cleaned .Rmd file for easier interpretation.

 ## Structure

 This repo contains the source-code in R-package format.
-To load the package on your machine perss `Ctrl + Alt + L`.
+To load the package on your machine press `Ctrl + Alt + L`.

 The main files are: